REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Marsh marigold Caltha palustris cowslip, kingcup

-Mayapple Podophyllum peltatum F
+Mayapple Podophyllum peltatum FM

 Purple meadow rue Thalictrum dasycarpum